mancia08/e-commerce-app/README.md

    npm install
    ```
 4. Enter your API keys in `.env`
-5. Run the app in the development mode with:
+5. Run the app in the development mode with `npm start`
-    - `npm start`\
-    Runs the app in the development mode.\
-    Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
+6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
     The page will reload if you make edits.\
     You will also see any lint errors in the console.